bogeychan/elysia-oauth2/README.md

 - All available providers are listed inside the [providers](./src/providers) folder.

-- Checkout the [examples](./examples) folder on github for further use cases such as the [sqlite module of bun.js](https://github.com/oven-sh/bun#bunsqlite-sqlite3-module).
+- Checkout the [examples](./examples) folder on github for further use cases such as the [Bun's sqlite module](https://bun.sh/docs/api/sqlite).

 ## Define your own OAuth 2.0 provider